balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 Ok, we've chewed it a bit.<br>
 What next?
 Let's swallow what we chewed<br>
 When you generally swallow, you let your relished bite flow through your esophagus, smoothly into the bowels.<br>
-Similarly, let get some logic to flow through and help us connect the dots.<br>
+Similarly, let's get some logic to flow through and help us connect the dots.<br>
 You can do this mentally, scribble on paper or start hacking some code.<br>

 Lets begin analysing the input and output samples and see if we can catch some rhythm.
 Catch some logic.<br>